Partners / Links

 Source of the Ganges, India:

-An Earth Treasure Vase was buried at the source of the Ganges in partnership with Buddapath.com and inspired by the work of the Sankat Mochan Foundation www.sankatmochanfoundationonline.org Based in Varanasi, and directed by Dr VP Mishra, they are working to restore the Ganges by alleviating its fast deteriorating environmental conditions; promoting education and health care programs for the less privileged; and maintaining and encouraging the age-old cultural traditions of Varanasi in tune with the current environmental needs.
+An Earth Treasure Vase was buried at the source of the Ganges after traveling in the footsteps of the Buddha with Shantum Seth and other pilgrims inspired by the work of the Sankat Mochan Foundation www.sankatmochanfoundationonline.org Based in Varanasi, and founded by the late Dr VP Mishra, they are working to restore the Ganges by alleviating its fast deteriorating environmental conditions; promoting education and health care programs for the less privileged; and maintaining and encouraging the age-old cultural traditions of Varanasi in tune with the current environmental needs.
 The Foundation’s Swatcha Ganga (Clean Ganges) Campaign was initiated in association with the Friends of the Ganges www.friendsofganges.org.
-Buddhapath / Eleven Directions offers mindful journeys ‘In the Footsteps of the Buddha’ across India and Nepal guided by Shantum Seth, a Buddhist practitioner and ordained teacher in the Zen tradition of the Vietnamese Master Thich Nhat Hanh, and the foremost teacher and guide to the sites associated with the Buddha in India. www.buddhapath.com or www.elevendirections.com
+Buddhapath offers mindful journeys ‘In the Footsteps of the Buddha’ across India and Nepal guided by Shantum Seth, teacher in the Zen tradition of the Vietnamese Master Thich Nhat Hanh, and the foremost guide to the sites associated with the Buddha in India. www.buddhapath.com

-In December 2009, we journeyed to Africa to bury an Earth Treasure Vase in Voinjama District, Liberia on the winter solstice in collaboration with everyday gandhis, a nonprofit organization with offices in Liberia and California. www.everydaygandhis.org The organization includes ex-combatants and former child soldiers (“future guardians of peace”) now peace-builders and seeks to educate and inspire the public, supporting peace through sharing stories and experiences that illustrate fresh thinking, respect for traditional culture, restoration of nature, innovative media, and the importance of community storytelling.
+In December 2009, we journeyed to Africa to bury an Earth Treasure Vase in Voinjama, Liberia in collaboration with everydaygandhis www.everydaygandhis.org The organization works with ex-combatants and former child soldiers (“future guardians of peace”) and seeks to educate and inspire the public, supporting peace through sharing stories and experiences that illustrate fresh thinking, respect for traditional culture, restoration of nature, innovative media, and the importance of community storytelling.

 An Earth Treasure Vase was buried on the shores of the San Francisco Bay in East Oakland in collaboration with Claire Greensfelder, then Executive Director of the Martin Luther King Jr. Freedom Center which promotes the principles of nonviolence and offers an environment where young people can actively seek peaceful, nonviolent solutions to the difficult challenges we all face in our communities.
 The Freedom Center serves individuals, communities and organizations in the San Francisco Bay Area. www.mlkfreedomcenter.org